 2. Rectify the bedding and other sleep conditions

-Most sleep related issues occur mainly due to wrong sleep environments offered to the baby.
-Making yourself aware of child sleep safety recommendations would be the first step to reducing the risks of SIDS and sleep related dangers.
+Most sleep-related issues occur mainly due to the wrong sleep environments offered to the baby.
+Making yourself aware of child sleep safety recommendations would be the first step to reducing the risks of SIDS and sleep-related dangers.

 Educate yourself by learning from example.
 There are numerous tragic stories of SIDS that come as warning tales to parents worldwide.
 These help parents understand how even the tiniest detail in the baby’s sleep safety plays a crucial role.

 So how exactly do you make sure that your baby is safe when he is sleeping?
 Even if you stay up all night looking at your baby it would be tough to tell when SIDS occurs as it shows no external signs.
 So here are some ways to make sure that the baby is safe when he is sleeping: